 - If you intend to use your computer or wireless services (such as Internet and Bluetooth), check with the airline for restrictions and availability of services before boarding the airplane.
 If there are restrictions on the use of computers with wireless features on the airplane, you must abide by those restrictions.
-If necessary, disable wireless features before boarding. - Be careful about the seat in front of you on airplanes.
+If necessary, enable the Airplane mode before boarding.
+In the Airplane mode, all wireless features are disabled.
+To enable the Airplane mode, do the following: - For Windows 10: Open the Start menu and then click Settings.
+If Settings is not displayed, click All apps to display all programs, and then click Settings → Network & Internet → Airplane mode, and then slide the control for the Airplane mode to the right. - Be careful about the seat in front of you on airplanes.
 Angle your computer display so that it does not get caught when the person in front of you leans back. - When taking off, remember to turn off your computer or put it into hibernation mode.